A geometric model for the derived category of gentle algebras: Surfaces with boundaries for gentle algebras

 \subsection{Recovering the gentle algebra from its lamination}

-The surface $S_A$ and lamination $L_A$ of a gentle algebra $A$ contain, by construction, enough information to recover the algebra $A$.
+The surface $S_A$ and the graded lamination $L_A$ of a graded gentle algebra $A$ contain, by construction, enough information to recover the algebra $A$.
 We record the procedure in the following proposition.

-\begin{proposition} Let $A=kQ/I$ be a gentle algebra, and let $L_A$ be the associated lamination (see Definition \ref{defi::lamination-of-a-gentle-algebra}).
-Define a quiver $Q_L$ as follows: \begin{itemize} \item its vertices correspond to curves in $L_A$; \item whenever two curves $i$ and $j$ in $L_A$ both have an endpoint on the same boundary segment of $S_A$, so that no other curve has an endpoint in between, then there is an arrow from $i$ to $j$ if the endpoint of $j$ follows that of $i$ on the boundary in the clockwise order. \end{itemize} Let $I_L$ be the ideal of $kQ_L$ defined by the following relations: whenever there are curves $i, j$ and $k$ in $L_A$ that have an endpoint on the same boundary segment of $S_A$, so that the endpoint of $k$ follows that of $j$, which itself follows that of $i$, and if $\alpha:i\to j$ and $\beta: j\to k$ are the corresponding arrows, then $\beta\alpha$ is a relation.
+\begin{proposition} Let $A=kQ/I$ be a graded gentle algebra, and let $L_A$ be the associated graded lamination (see Definition \ref{defi::lamination-of-a-gentle-algebra}).
+Define a graded quiver $Q_L$ as follows: \begin{itemize} \item its vertices correspond to curves in $L_A$; \item whenever two curves $i$ and $j$ in $L_A$ are joined by a boundary segment~$s$ on~$S_A\setminus M$ so that no other curve has an endpoint in between, then there is an arrow of degree~$d(s)$ from $i$ to $j$ if the endpoint of $j$ follows that of $i$ on the boundary in the clockwise order. \end{itemize} Let $I_L$ be the ideal of $kQ_L$ defined by the following relations: whenever there are curves $i, j$ and $k$ in $L_A$ that have an endpoint on the same boundary segment of $S_A$, so that the endpoint of $k$ follows that of $j$, which itself follows that of $i$, and if $\alpha:i\to j$ and $\beta: j\to k$ are the corresponding arrows, then $\alpha\beta$ is a relation.
 Then $A \cong kQ_L /I_L$.

 \end{proposition}